 The Liaison Capitol Hill

-A boutique hotel, the Liaison wins points for its rooftop pool, complete with sun terrace and bar.
-Decor tends toward the masculine, but the hotel includes Art and Soul, a popular restaurant helmed by Oprah’s former personal chef.
+This boutique hotel wins points for its rooftop pool, complete with sun terrace and bar.
+Decor tends toward the masculine, but the hotel includes Art and Soul, a popular restaurant helmed by Oprah Winfrey’s former personal chef.

 Not for nothing did the Obamas check into the Hay-Adams before moving into 1600 Pennsylvania Avenue.
 Old-school grandeur, luxurious decor, impeccable service, and stunning views of the White House make this a Washington fixture.